JakaPresecnik/dapp-for-tracking-items-through-supply-chain/README.md

 This is a part of **Udacity's Blockchain Developer Nanodegree** program.
 And is continuation of the following link : [starter code](https://github.com/udacity/nd1309-Project-6b-Example-Template)
 The contracts are deployed on Ethereum Rinkeby Testnet.

-## Get started
+## Getting started

-#### In order for this to run properly you need to have:
+### Prerequirements
+Before starting, here are some things you need:
+* `Node.js ^v12.16.1`, download and install it following [this link](https://nodejs.org/en/),
+* `Truffle ^v5.2.4`, open terminal and run `npm install -g truffle`,
+* One of this options:
+    * `Metamask extension for chrome` installed in your chrome browser.
+[Link here](https://chrome.google.com/webstore/detail/metamask/nkbihfbeogaeaoehlefnkodbefgpgknn) or
-* Metamask extension or other eth wallet installed in your web browser,
+    * `Metamask extension for firefox` installed in your firefoy browser.
+[Link here](https://addons.mozilla.org/sl/firefox/addon/ether-metamask/)
-* Nodejs at least v12.16.1 installed on your computer,
-* Truffle at least v5.2.4 installed on your computer

-#### Follow this steps to run the app on your local machine:
+    * If you use Brave browser no extension is needed.
+* Connect the wallet extension to Rinkeby Testnet

+### Installing:
 1. Open the terminal and run this commands:
 ```
 git clone https://github.com/JakaPresecnik/dapp-for-tracking-items-through-supply-chain.git